isomerpages/moe-northbrookssec/_parents/Sec One 2023 Posting Matters/Sec One 2023 Posting Matters.md

-For your convenience, you may wish to download our [**Secondary One Posting Checklist**](https://northbrookssec.moe.edu.sg/qql/slot/u162/People/Parents/Sec%201%20Registration%20(2023%20Intake)/Checklist_20%20Dec%202022.pdf) to have an overview of the various submission deadlines.
+For your convenience, you may wish to download our [<b>Secondary One Posting Checklist</b>](/files/Checklist_20%20Dec%202022.pdf) to have an overview of the various submission deadlines.